owainlewis/promptly/README.md

 This library is based on these ideas:

 - For AI projects, prompts are as important as code
-- Projects should be managed as files
+- Prompts should be managed as files
 - Prompts should support metadata such as version, author, description, and model instructions.
 - Managing prompts should be easy by default